lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 27.3.2.5

-#### Who Performs a Temple Marriage or Sealing
+#### Who Performs a Temple Sealing

-A temple marriage or sealing is usually performed by a sealer who is assigned to the temple where the couple will be married or sealed.
-If a family member or acquaintance holds the sealing authority and is assigned to the temple where the couple will be married or sealed, they may invite him to perform the marriage or sealing.
+A temple sealing is usually performed by a sealer who is assigned to the temple where the couple will be sealed.
+If a family member or acquaintance holds the sealing authority and is assigned to the temple where the couple will be sealed, they may invite him to perform the sealing.

 A sealer may also seek First Presidency approval to perform a sealing for his lineal descendants (children, grandchildren, and great-grandchildren) in a